jaimergp/rjaime/content/posts/google-colab-conda.md

 ---

-**Update December 20th 2020**:
+**Update March 10th 2021**:

+Looks like Google Colab has upgraded to Python 3.7.
+The instructions below have been updated to reflect that fact!

-I have created [`condacolab`](https://github.com/jaimergp/condacolab), a Python package that will do all of this for you!
+I have updated [`condacolab`](https://github.com/jaimergp/condacolab), a Python package that will do all of this for you!
 Basically, now you only need this in your first notebook cell:

 ```
 !pip install -q condacolab